Please ensure Javascript is enabled for purposes of website accessibility

 Their interest quickened upon their 18th birthdays, when I presented them with a check from their plans.
 I think it was a real eye-opener for them to see how money can accumulate over time.

-As I was reviewing our contributors’ newsletters for recommendations for my Wall Street’s Best Digest I came across a couple of articles from Charles A. Carlson, editor of DRIP Investor, which offered a fresh look at dividend reinvesting.
-I’ve combined them, and also included several DRIPs that Charles recommends for stoking your children’s or grandchildren’s appetite for investing.
+I’ve previously mentioned Charles A. Carlson, editor of DRIP Investor, a site that offers a fresh look at dividend reinvesting.
+I’ve combined a few articles I’m fond of and have also included several DRIPs that Charles recommends for stoking your children’s or grandchildren’s appetite for investing.
 Here’s his take on DRIPs:

 “Direct purchase plans offer one way to give the gift of stock.
 You can open an account in the name of the individual (you will need to know certain information, including the individual’s Social Security number) and make an initial investment.